Impaled Nazarene

-Impaled Nazarene is a Finnish extreme metal band that started as black metal but have incorporated elements of grindcore, thrash metal and death metal, and have grown more towards hardcore punk.
+Impaled Nazarene is a Finnish extreme metal band that started as black metal but has incorporated grindcore, thrash metal and death metal, and grown towards hardcore punk.

 History

-The band formed in November 1990, with founding members Mika Luttinen, Kimmo Luttinen, Mika Pääkkö, Ari Holappa and Antti Pihkala.
+The band formed in November 1990, with Mika Luttinen, Kimmo Luttinen, Mika Pääkkö, Ari Holappa and Antti Pihkala.
 The band gained national success when their debut album, Tol Cormpt Norz Norz Norz, entered the Finnish charts.

-The band was infamous for their apparent hatred of the Norwegian black metal scene back the early 1990s; however, the band now seems to have disassociated themselves from that dislike.
-Luttinen later affirmed that "We have absolutely nothing against Norwegians.
+The band was infamous for their apparent hatred of the Norwegian black metal scene in the early 1990s.
+The band seems to have disassociated themselves from that dislike.
+Luttinen later claimed, "We have absolutely nothing against Norwegians.
 I even made up with Euronymous before he was killed so just forget this thing, it is ancient history".

-Impaled Nazarene stopped wearing corpse paint in the mid-1990s when black metal exploded, with Luttinen explaining that "we felt it was time distance ourselves a bit from the ridiculous ideas and statements that were circulating around the whole scene back then.
+Impaled Nazarene stopped wearing corpse paint in the mid-1990s when black metal exploded.
+Luttinen explained that "we felt it was time distance ourselves a bit from the ridiculous ideas and statements that were circulating around the whole scene back then.
 And look around, we are not alone who have done this.
 Even Norwegian bands have dropped paint and other shit and are concentrating on the music instead of childish statements".

-With the release of Suomi Finland Perkele, Impaled Nazarene dropped some of their aggression and made a stylistic shift, but this direction ended with the removal of Kimmo Luttinen from the line-up.
-Mika Luttinen explained his dissatisfaction with Kimmo and how the band changed under his guidance:
+With the release of Suomi Finland Perkele, Impaled Nazarene became less aggressive, but this direction ended with Kimmo Luttinen's removal from the line-up.
+Mika Luttinen explained his dissatisfaction and how the band changed under his brother's guidance: